nhokchihiro/appbio24-tramha/Week07/README-Week7.md

 ### 2. Description of the Makefile:

 There are two parts in Makefile:
-  - One is to download the genome and simulate reads (Week 05).
+  - One is to download the genome and simulate reads (Week 05), including targets: info, genome, simulate.
-  - One is to obtain and trim reads for a realistic dataset (Week 06).
+  - One is to obtain and trim reads for a realistic dataset (Week 06), including targets: download, trim.

 All including targets and descriptions: